Christmas Salad (Pomegranate and Oranges on Arugula and Radicchio)

 - If you’re using a fresh pomegranate, the arils can be taken out of it in advance and refrigerated in an airtight container up to 3 days (but personally, I usually just buy the little cups of pomegranate seeds, becase it’s so much easier).

-On the day of the big feast, simply assemble all of your ready-to-go ingredients for this arugula goat cheese salad and serve!
+On the day of the big feast, simply assemble all of your ready-to-go ingredients for this Christmas green salad and serve!

 For the Orange Dressing: